 I'm having trouble with OneDrive, seeing as it launches and ends up crashing after a few seconds, giving me no chance to unlink it or sync my data.
 I managed to simply delete the folder from the SD card and have OneDrive force itself to enter setup mode when I restarted it and it seemed to work fine, synced all my data once more but then OneDrive keeps crashing from Windows 10 again, just like before.
 Hope someone can help me out.
 Thanks for your time!

 Why does my OneDrive app keeps crashing?

-Usually, OneDrive keeps crashing and restarting are caused of corrupted temporary data or corrupted application files, and improper installation by some users on different operating systems can also lead to conflicts of subsequent use.
+Usually, OneDrive keeps crashing and restarting is caused by corrupted temporary data or corrupted application files, and improper installation by some users on different operating systems can also lead to conflicts of subsequent use.
 Don't worry, here are all possible and effective ways to fix the problem in the article.

 6 fixes to the OneDrive keeps crashing from Windows/Mac/Android

-How do I get rid of the OneDrive freeze?
+After knowing why OneDrive keeps crashing, how do I get rid of the OneDrive freezes, OneDrive crashes on startup, or other issues like OneDrive keeps signing out, OneDrive keeps disconnecting, etc.?
 Don't worry, no matter what device you're experiencing the issue with, try these 6 solutions to fix it.

-OneDrive is highly integrated with Microsoft 365, and when a user saves a file through Office, the program saves a copy to the cache folder.
+OneDrive is highly integrated with Microsoft 365, and when you save a file through Office, the program saves a copy to the cache folder.
 In addition, the accumulation of excessive cache and data is the main reason why OneDrive keeps crashing on Android.